nervosnetwork/mercury/core/rpc/README.md

 - HoldByFrom: The sender provides CKBytes for the output cell.

 - HoldByTo: The recipient provides CKBytes for the output cell.

+- PayWithAcp: The sender provides CKBytes for the output cell.
+Different from the HoldByFrom mode, when transferring UDT assets, the CKBytes provided by the sender belongs to the recipient.

 ### Balance Type